rocmarchive/realcaffe2/README.md

 * Inference
 * Training

+#### Known Issues / Workarounds
+X freezes under load
+ROCm 1.7.1 a kernel parameter `noretry` has been set to 1 to improve overall system performance.
+However it has been proven to bring instability to graphics driver shipped with Ubuntu.
+This is an ongoing issue and we are looking into it.

+Before that, please try apply this change by changing `noretry` bit to 0.
+`echo 0 | sudo tee /sys/module/amdkfd/parameters/noretry`
+Files under /sys won't be preserved after reboot so you'll need to do it every time.

+One way to keep noretry=0 is to change `/etc/modprobe.d/amdkfd.conf` and make it be:
+`options amdkfd noretry=0`
+Once it's done, run sudo `update-initramfs -u`.
+Reboot and verify` /sys/module/amdkfd/parameters/noretry` stays as 0.

 ## Questions and Feedback

 Please use Github issues (https://github.com/caffe2/caffe2/issues) to ask questions, report bugs, and request new features.